-(1) WITH PERMISSION.-The absence was with permission of the head of the school;

-(2) WITHOUT KNOWLEDGE.-The absence was without the parent's knowledge, consent, or connivance, in which case the student shall be dealt with as a dependent child;

-(3) FINANCIAL INABILITY.-The parent was unable financially to provide necessary clothes for the student, which inability was reported in writing to the superintendent prior to the opening of school or immediately after the beginning of such inability, provided that the validity of any claim for exemption under this subsection shall be determined by the district school superintendent subject to appeal to the district school board; or to by a written statement of a licensed practicing physician, or was impracticable because of some other stated insurmountable condition as defined by rules of the State Board of Education.
+- (1) WITH PERMISSION.-The absence was with permission of the head of the school; - (2) WITHOUT KNOWLEDGE.-The absence was without the parent's knowledge, consent, or connivance, in which case the student shall be dealt with as a dependent child; - (3) FINANCIAL INABILITY.-The parent was unable financially to provide necessary clothes for the student, which inability was reported in writing to the superintendent prior to the opening of school or immediately after the beginning of such inability, provided that the validity of any claim for exemption under this subsection shall be determined by the district school superintendent subject to appeal to the district school board; or - (4) SICKNESS, INJURY, OR OTHER INSURMOUNTABLE CONDITION.- Attendance was impracticable or inadvisable on account of sickness or injury, attested to by a written statement of a licensed practicing physician, or was impracticable because of some other stated insurmountable condition as defined by rules of the State Board of Education.
 If a student is continually sick and repeatedly absent from school, he or she must be under the supervision of a physician in order to receive an excuse from attendance.
 Such excuse provides that a student's condition justifies absence for more than the number of days permitted by the district school board.